trespass-project/trespass.js/readme.md

 # about

-`trespass.js` is the core library used in the node.js or web-based tools in the [TREsPASS project](https://www.trespass-project.eu/).
+`trespass.js` is the core library used in the node.js or web-based tools developed for the [TREsPASS project](https://www.trespass-project.eu/).

 modules:
 - `trespass.model`